athena-labz/athena/README.md

     judgeAmt = totalAmt `div` 20
 ```

-Bob could then, agreeing with the contract and seeing that Alice's judges are
-reliable and qualified, decide to actually request her services.
-For that
+Bob could read Alice's contract and if he agrees with Alice's inputs, could also determine if the judges Alice selected are reliable and qualified to fairly handle a conflict before requesting Alice's services.

-he would need to provide his signature token and lock the same amount of trust
-tokens provided by Alice, as well as, the amount of DSET Alice set as her
+To request Alice's services, Bob would provide his signature token and lock the same amount of DSET tokens provided by Alice in the `Accusation Contract` plus the amount of DSET tokens to pay Alice for her services.
-service price.

-Supposing Alice is rebellious, though, and decide's to write a book with only
-100 pages (contrary to the rules she herself defined), Bob could invoke an
-"Accuse" event inside the accusation contract, which would notify the first
-judge in the list (Charlie) and give him a hardcoded fixed deadline (e.g. 24h)
-to provide answers to the inputs defined by Alice ("Was a book actually...").
+Lets assume Alice violates the contract and only delivers a book with 100 pages.
+Bob could invoke an "Accusation" event inside the `Accusation Contract`.
+This will notify the first judge in the contract (Charlie) and give him a hardcoded fixed deadline (e.g 24 hours) to provide answers to the inputs defined by Alice.

-If he does, then the logic will be executed according to the inputs provided
-(e.g. `(True, False, True)`) and would distribute the tokens accordingly.
-Because of how the contract was defined, Alice would receive nothing, Bob 57 TT
-and Charlie 3 TT.
-It is possible, though, that Charlie does not respond within
-the deadline.
-In this case, the next judge in the list will be notified and the
+If he does, then the logic will be executed according to the inputs provided (e.g. `(True, False, True)`) and would distribute the tokens locked in the `Accusation Contract` accordingly.
+Because of how the contract was defined Alice would receive nothing.
+Bob would receive 57 trust tokens (TT) and Charlie would receive 3 TT.
+It is possible that Charlie does not respond within the deadline.
+In this case the next judge in the list will be notified and the cycle repeats.
-cycle repeat.

-Of course, in our example Bob was the one to invoke the accusation, but nothing
+In our example Bob was the one to invoke the accusation, but Alice
-stops Alice to do the same in case Bob is not cooperative and does not follow
+could do the same thing if Bob does not follow the agreed upon rules in the contract.

-the agreed rules.
-DigiServices, therefore proves to be a great way of making
-sure contracts are followed, eliminating ambiguity normally attached to natural
-language contracts and providing the ease of use so valued in our current world.
+This example illustrates one possible way that DigiServices can be used to establish trust between two parties who do not know each other by eliminating ambiguity normally attached to natural language contracts and provide a way to resolve conflicts.
 ## White Paper

 ### White Paper Table of Contents